 \subsection{ALPS\,II}

 \bgroup \arraystretch{1.5}

 \bgroup \arraystretch{1.1}

 As mentioned earlier, the optical system for ALPS\,II will consist of two 122\,m long, high-finesse optical cavities whose circulating fields will propagate through strings of 12 superconducting HERA dipole magnets \cite{Magnet}, as shown in Figure~\ref{Fig:OSg}.
 A current of 5.7~kA will flow through the 8.8\,m long dipoles and produce a magnetic field of 5.3~T giving a product of the magnetic field and length of $B_{0}L=560\,\rm T{\cdot}m$ on each side of the wall.
-Inside the production cavity (PC) on the left side of the wall, photons will generate axion-like particles, shown as the tranparent blue line in Figure~\ref{Fig:OSg}, with an identical energy and spatial mode, shown as the purple dotted line.
+On the left side of the wall, light with a wavelength of 1064 nm from the HPL will be resonant with the production cavity (PC), building up the stored energy due to the high cavity finesse.
+This light will generate axion-like particles, shown as the transparent blue line in Figure 2, with an identical energy and spatial mode, outlined by the purple dotted line.
 These particles pass through the light-tight barrier on the central optical bench (COB) before they enter the regeneration cavity (RC) where they convert back to photons, shown as the dotted red line.
 The regenerated photon rate,

 scales with $\left(g_{a\gamma\gamma}B_{0}L\right)^{4}$ and is proportional to the power inside the PC in terms of photons per second, $P_{_{\rm PC}}/h\nu$, and the resonant enhancement $\beta_{_{\rm RC}}$ of the RC \cite{Arias}.
 The form factor can be approximated by the following equation with $L_{_{\rm B}}$ representing the 106\,m length of each magnet string.